The Tilting Theory of Contraction Algebras: Tracking Through Derived Equivalences

 is necessarily exact.
 In the commutative diagram below,

 the first, second and fourth columns are obviously exact while the third column is exact as it is the mapping cone of the map:

 Thus all the columns are exact and so we have a short exact sequence of complexes.
-Considering the long exact sequence of homology associated to this short exact sequence shows that the first row is exact since the second and third are. \end{proof}
+Considering the long exact sequence of homology associated to this short exact sequence shows that the first row is exact since the second and third are. \end{proof} This gives us everything we need to construct a complex of projective $\Lambda$-modules quasi-isomorphic to $B_i \otimes_\Gamma^{\bf L} T$. \begin{lemma} With notation as above, and writing ${}_R(X,Y)=\Hom_R(X,Y)$, the chain map